tbebekis/AspNetCoreMvc-Cross-Platform-Desktop-Apps/README.md

 What is needed is a way to first create an instance of the Chrome browser and then instruct it to navigate to a "Home" url.

-There is already a way to do the above: the [Mathias Bynens's](https://github.com/mathiasbynens) excellent [Puppeteer](https://github.com/puppeteer/puppeteer) NodeJS library.
+There is already a way to do the above with [NodeJS](https://en.wikipedia.org/wiki/Node.js): the [Mathias Bynens's](https://github.com/mathiasbynens) excellent [Puppeteer](https://github.com/puppeteer/puppeteer) NodeJS library.
 Google provides a [portal](https://developers.google.com/web/tools/puppeteer) about Puppeteer, full of valuable information and examples.

-And then there is a C# port of the Puppeteer, the [Puppeteer-Sharp](https://github.com/kblok/puppeteer-sharp) by [Darío Kondratiuk](https://github.com/kblok).
+And then there is a C# port of the [Puppeteer](https://github.com/puppeteer/puppeteer), the [Puppeteer-Sharp](https://github.com/kblok/puppeteer-sharp) by [Darío Kondratiuk](https://github.com/kblok).
 Many thanks to Darío.

 Here is the description of Puppeteer from github.
 > Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
 Puppeteer runs **headless** by default, but can be configured to run full (non-headless) Chrome or Chromium.